mforets/carlin/docs/source/index.rst

 Carleman Linearization in Sage
 ==================================

-This is a package for symbolic compuations on polynomial differential equations.
+This is a package for symbolic computations on polynomial differential equations.

 This work is licensed under a `Creative Commons Attribution-Share Alike 3.0 License`__.